-Returns An UTC object that is equivalent to the date and time contained in utc_string.
+Returns An POSIX timestamp that is equivalent to the date and time contained in utc_string.

-get_tz_offset()
+get_tz_offset (self)

-Returns the timezone difference between UTC and Local Time.
+Returns the timezone difference between UTC and Local Time in minutes.

-convert utc(utc)
+convert_utc(utc)

 Gets a datetime object for the specified UTC.

 Home Assistant provides timestamps of several different sorts that may be used to gain additional insight into state changes.
 These timestamps are in UTC and are coded as ISO 8601 combined date and time strings.
 This function will accept one of these strings and convert it to a localised Python datetime object representing the timestamp.